boryspimpek/FusionPad32000/README.md

 ### 📂 File Structure
 * `main.py`: System entry point, initializes hardware and handles mode selection.
-* `menu.py`: Graphical UI handler for the ST7735 display.
+* `menu.py`: Graphical UI handler for the display.
-* `joystick.py` / `buttons.py`: Hardware abstraction layers for input processing.
+* `joystick.py` / `buttons.py`: Hardware abstraction lavers for input processing.
 * `mode_*.py`: Isolated logic for each specific use case.

 ---

 ## 🚀 Quick Start
 1. Power on the FusionPad-32.
-2. Use the navigation buttons to highlight a mode.
+2. Use potentiometr to highlight a mode.
 3. Select **"Calibration"** on the first run to ensure the Hall Effect joysticks are properly centered.
 4. Launch your desired mode and enjoy zero-drift precision!